Tr3pK0s/ICMPRaider/README.md

 - GUI (Tkinter) supporting commands, probes, broadcasts, noise generation, progress feedback, and file exfil/upload (with LZMA compression + Base64).
 - Session derived multi-Layer Obfuscation/Encryption from handshake.
 - Entropy normalization
-- Fragmentation for large payloads, with Out-of-Order Delivery, and retries for lost packets.
+- Fragmentation for large payloads, with Out-of-Order Delivery.
 - IPv4/IPv6 compatibility.
 - Variable Delays and Jitter.
 - Polymorphic Payloads per ICMP type with RFC compliance.
-- Frag pulling with dummies to prevent unsolicited ICMP responses.
+- Frag pulling with dummies to prevent unsolicited ICMP responses, with retries for lost packets.
 - Filtering to prevent kernel respones (double replies).
 - Tested and designed for Linux; may work on Windows/macOS with adjustments.